Protocol Visit Payment Reconciliation

 We help sites to negotiate study budgets to ensure that overhead is adequately charged, per patient budget amounts cover costs, and all potential extras are included in the agreement.
 We work with the site to develop an Overhead and Charges Policy to explain the overhead rate and fees.
 Each site has specific requirements.
 Our participation in budget negotiations and our ability to collect extras increases site budgets by significantly more than the cost of our fees.
 We believe that the work that sites do is important and should be compensated fully.
 It is important to keep independent research sites strong and financially healthy.

 Our services are oriented toward negotiating budgets that fully capture site costs and ensuring that all contractual items are invoiced in a manner that will significantly increase revenue to the site and thus strengthening the financial position of the research site.
 The net income falls straight to the bottom line for the research centers.

 Benefits to sites of using a CTMS:

 Accounts Receivable for Clinical Trial Sites

 Sites need to know how much work has been done in visits and extras, how much has been paid and how much is pending payment (A/R).
 An aging of Accounts Receivable shows what has not been paid and thus who needs to be called to collect.
 We follow up on unpaid invoices monthly.
 This is a major weakness in most site operations.
 Without active A/R management, sites fail to collect a considerable portion of reimbursement for work completed.

-If you are seeking to sell your site, the valuation will be higher and financial due diligence much easier with a fully functional CTMS.
+If you are seeking to sell your site, the valuation will be higher, and financial due diligence will be much easier with a fully functional CTMS, all revenue recognized, and reports to back it up.
 The financial reports form an essential part of the valuation process.
 We can help with Business Plan preparation and financial valuation.